bfosbinder/Obsidian/Shop Stuff/CNC Tool.md

 - **Usage & Cost Tracking** – Because the core tools stay built (currently used only on aluminum parts), we can log spindle‑on minutes per tool, revealing true cost‑per‑cut and improving forecasts for insert and holder spend.

-- **Time Savings** – Tool setters pull a proven assembly instead of building from scratch; preliminary logs show a **4‑6 min reduction per tool**, translating to **80‑120 min saved** on a typical 20‑tool setup.
+- **Time Savings** – Tool setters pull a proven assembly instead of building from scratch; with a baseline of **~7 min build time per tool**, preliminary logs show a **4‑6 min reduction per tool**, translating to **80‑120 min saved** on a typical 20‑tool setup.
 The reclaimed time allows setters to **inspect stored tools for wear or damage**, preventing unexpected failures.

 - **Error Reduction** – Reusing the exact holder & stick‑out eliminates trial cuts and dimensional variance.